Scott Rains

 Scott Rains (November 27, 1956 – April 30, 2016) was an American travel writer, consultant, and advocate for disabled people.
 He was New Mobility magazine's "Person of the Year" for 2009.

 Early life and education

-Scott Paul Rains was born on November 27, 1956, in Blue Island, Chicago, to Lois Mazalan (1930–1986) and Francis Clarence Dombrowski-Rains (1919–2010).
+Scott Paul Rains was born on November 27, 1956, in Midlothian, Illinois, to Lois Mazalan (1930–1986) and Francis Clarence Dombrowski-Rains (1919–2010).
 His parents later moved their small family of four to Seattle, Washington in December 1958.

 Study-abroad opportunities in high school took Rains to Guatemala and Belize, and he recalled this as the beginning of his interest in travel.
 He became quadriplegic at age 17, in 1972, after a spinal surgery.

 Rains attended the University of Washington in Seattle, where he majored in linguistics and led the Disabled Students' Commission.
 He earned a master's degree in 1991 in Pastoral Ministry from Seattle University and a D.Min. in Pastoral Ministry from the Graduate Theological Foundation in South Bend, Indiana.
 His doctoral work involved digitizing documents related to the Rule of Saint Benedict.